OpenACalendar/OpenACalendar-Documentation/en/developers/core/webapi2.intro.md

 # Web API 2 - Introduction

+_Note the current version of this API is still in progress, and some details may change_

 ## Introduction

 Web API2 is a writeable API with user authentication by an OAuth like procedure.